Best SIM Card For France: Orange

 5. Support: I am not alone in running into problems and needed to reach customer service.
 If customer service only speaks French, this could be a factor if you are not fluent.

-Orange and Le French Mobile are both good but certainly not perfect (my biggest complaint about both: is customer service).
+Orange is very good but certainly not perfect (my biggest complaint about both: is customer service).
 The biggest problem usually lies with the user not putting in the correct APN settings and not turning on roaming.

 4. Orange Holiday SIM